 Stories like this break our hearts.
 But where we see tragedy, Perpetua saw triumph.
 To her, suffering for Jesus was better than enjoying the privileges of this world.
-She “considered everything a loss compared to the surpassing greatness of knowing Christ Jesus her Lord” (Philippians 3:12).
+She “considered everything a loss compared to the surpassing greatness of knowing Christ Jesus our Lord” (Philippians 3:12).

 She stands as a pillar of unconquerable faith.
 May the Lord grant us her spirit when our time comes to suffer for Him!